venu0245/Linux/fdisk.md

 #### DOC/GPT

 * how many partitons are update in kernel

+* SCSI drive will be shown as /dev/sda
   ```
   cat /proc/partitions
   ```

-* how to update the kernel
+*  update the kernel

   ```
   partprobe
   ```

-* create a new partitions
+* create a partitions with fdisk

 * check how many partitions
   ```